RULES & REGULATIONS of the ILLINOIS WOMEN'S SOCCER LEAGUE

 F. Each team shall be coached by a coach having an IWSL coach's pass for that specific team or an IWSL 3 Year "All Teams" pass.
 If no coach with such coach's pass is present at the game, the game shall not be played and an "imposed forfeit" shall be declared in favor of the opponent team.
 The fine and forfeit shall be as prescribed for "imposed forfeits".

 G. Home team must have the field prepared and ready for play fifteen (15) minutes prior to scheduled game time, unless the field is being used, or on a rainy day, it may have to be re-marked.
-This includes proper lining, nets, goals, and corner flags.
+This includes proper field size, lining, nets, goals and goal size, and corner flags.

 H. CANCELLATION AND RESCHEDULING OF GAMES: